 Automated traffic enforcement systems may not be purchased, operated, or maintained with TTPSF.

-Supplanting, including: (a) replacing routine and/or existing State or local expenditures with Federal grant funds and/or (b) using Federal grant funds for costs of activities that constitute general expenses required to carry out the overall responsibilities of State, local, or Federally recognized Indian Tribal governments (2 CFR Part 225 Appendix B.19).
+Supplanting is not an allowed expense, including: (a) replacing routine and/or existing State or local expenditures with Federal grant funds and/or (b) using Federal grant funds for costs of activities that constitute general expenses required to carry out the overall responsibilities of State, local, or Federally recognized Indian Tribal governments (2 CFR Part 225 Appendix B.19).

 Normally provided police and fire services are ineligible.
 (2 CFR 200)